 Each internship will work on a specific project focussing on the creation of a new product or service for the SME.
 The internships are across a range of sectors and are exclusive to students and recent graduates from Durham University.

-The main aim of the Scholarship is to equip undergraduate students with the necessary research and leadership skills to help them fulfil their ambitions beyond their course of study, whether they intend to pursue a career in research or in another sector.
+The main aim of the programme is to equip undergraduate students with the necessary research and leadership skills to help them fulfil their ambitions beyond their course of study, whether they intend to pursue a career in research or in another sector.
 We are looking for ambitious and self-motivated individuals with the capacity to design and conduct an original research project during the first summer of the programme, and to commit to developing their leadership skills, knowledge and behaviours through the accredited leadership development programme and engaging in a bespoke 'Leadership in Action' placement during the second summer.

-The scholarship is competitive and up to 25 places will be offered in Durham each year.
+The programme is competitive and up to 25 places will be offered in Durham each year.
 In addition to working alongside leading academics on a research project of your choosing, you will also undergo a leadership development programme, and have the opportunity to be able to put your leadership skills into operation in a way that contributes to various global communities through a 'Leadership in Action' placement.

 In today's world, developing skills that enable you to create impact is crucial, whether you intend to start your own new venture or move into employment after graduation.